High School Records

 You are expected to read short assignments that are then discussed, and often re-taught, in class You are assigned substantial amounts of reading and writing which may not be directly addressed in class

-You seldom need to read anything more than once, and sometimes listening in class is enough You need to review class notes and text material regularly
+You seldom need to read anything more than once, and sometimes listening in class is enough You need to review class notes and text material regularly\

 I.E.P. or 504 plan may include modifications to test format and/or grading Grading and test format changes (i.e. multiple choice vs. essay) are generally not available.
 Accommodations to HOW tests are given (extended time, test proctors) are available when supported by disability documentation

-Testing is frequent and covers small amounts of material Testing is usually infrequent and may be cumulative, covering large amounts of material
+Testing is usually infrequent and may be cumulative, covering large amounts of material

 Makeup tests are often available Makeup tests are seldom an option; if they are, you need to request them

-Teachers often take time to remind you of assignments and due dates Professors expect you to read, save, and consult the course syllabus (outline); the syllabus spell out exactly what is expected of you, when it is due, and how you will be graded
+Professors expect you to read, save, and consult the course syllabus (outline); the syllabus spell out exactly what is expected of you, when it is due, and how you will be graded

 Tutoring and study support may be a service provided as part of an I.E.P. or 504 plan Tutoring DOES NOT fall under Disability Services.
 Students with disabilities must seek out tutoring resources as they are available to all students.